Arclite/pado.name/resume.md

 title: Résumé
 ---

-I'm a senior software developer with a focus on iOS applications.
+I'm a highly-experienced mobile developer with a focus on iOS applications.

+### Software Engineer III @ Rover <span class="duration">June 2018 &ndash; Today</span>

+At Rover, I work on the developer platform, focused primarily on mobile.
+My role is to improve the developer experience for Rover's other mobile developers.
+For example, I cut our iOS test run times from almost two hours to just under 30 minutes.
+I've also helped build and define components for our design system, to help make the Rover app a more consistent experience for both developers and users.

+A major project I took on was the improvement of our mobile release process.
+When I joined, releases took a whole day to perform, which made releases rare and unpredictable.
+Under my leadership, releases are now mostly automated, and performed on a regular two-week (soon to be weekly) schedule.

 ### Senior Software Engineer @ L4 Digital <span class="duration">March 2015 &ndash; June 2018</span>

-At L4 Digital, I worked on projects for clients both large and small.
-I worked closely with clients and all members of our delivery team: project management, quality assurance, design, etc. For the largest of these (a project which spanned ten months and five developers) I was technical lead, in charge of making development design decisions.
+At L4 Digital, I worked on mobile projects for clients, communicating closely with them and all members of our delivery team.
+For one large project which spanned ten months and five developers, I was technical lead, in charge of making development design decisions.

 I was also platform lead for the iOS platform.
-This entailed running a monthly meeting keeping the other iOS developers at L4 up to speed on our iOS projects, teaching new techniques, and leading discussion of news in the iOS community.
-I took the initiative to draft L4's first coding standards for the Swift programming language, and continued to maintain them since, through major changes to the language.
+This involved keeping other developers updated on current projects, teaching new techniques, and leading discussion of news in the iOS community.
+I drafted L4's first coding standards for the Swift programming language and maintained them through major changes to the language.

 ### Director of App Development @ Newsy <span class="duration"> May 2011 &ndash; May 2014</span>

-At Newsy, I was responsible for either building or managing development of applications on all mobile and OTT platforms.
-This included iOS, Android, Windows, Blackberry, Roku, and more.
-I was the lead developer on our applications for iOS (including separate apps for iPhone and iPad) and Windows, and managed third-party vendors who built the others.
-I also worked closely with our web developers to define the API that all applications used to get the data they needed.
+At Newsy, I was responsible for either building or managing development of apps on approximately 10 mobile and OTT platforms.
+I was the lead developer on our apps for iPhone, iPad, and Windows.
+I managed external vendors who built the others, including defining the API that all apps used.

-I also worked closely with actual newsroom staff.
-This resulted in my conceiving, designing, and building of two completely custom in-house applications that massively improved the efficiency (and happiness!) of both the writers and anchors.
+I also worked closely with newsroom staff, which resulted in the creation of two in-house apps that improved the efficiency (and happiness!) of writers and anchors.

 ### Other Experience

-I'm a recurring speaker at Xcoders in Redmond, WA.
-I've given long-form talks on continuous integration and accessibility, and several short "lightning" talks on other topics.
+I'm a host for the Xcoders iOS developer meetup in Redmond, WA, where I've given long-form talks on continuous integration and accessibility, and several short "lightning" talks on other topics.

-Between my jobs at Newsy and L4 Digital, I did independent consulting, but ultimately decided it wasn't a great fit for me.

-I've got multiple apps in both the iOS and macOS app stores: Scrawl Notes, Scrawl Pouch, and Black Highlighter.

-In 2010, I did an internship at Apple, where I worked with the Mac OS X System Applications team.
+On the side, I develop my own personal apps; I currently have five apps in the App Store.
+I live-stream my development of these apps on Twitch, interacting with others who are interested in mobile development.

 ### Skills

-Fluent in both Objective-C and Swift.
-Additionally fluent in Clojure and Ruby for server-side development.
-Especially strong with user interface, including custom animation work.
+Expert in both Objective-C and Swift.
 Comfortable with frameworks and design paradigms for all Apple platforms (including macOS!).
-Have experience with Docker and React Native.
+Experience with Docker and Kubernetes for server deployment.
+Familiar with development in React Native.
+Other known languages include Ruby, Clojure, C#, TypeScript, and Kotlin.